zauberware/capistrano-ops/README.md

 ## Wkhtmltopdf Setup

-This script is used to setup `wkhtmltopdf-binary` in your deployment environment.
+This script is used to setup `wkhtmltopdf-binary` in your deployment environment for `WickedPdf`.
 It is designed to work with Capistrano.

 The main task `setup` is hooked to run after the `deploy:symlink:release` task.
 It performs the following operations: